Updated on September 21st, 2020

 Please continue to address questions pertaining to the coronavirus to firstname.lastname@example.org

-The university buildings are now only accessible with a key.
+The university buildings remain locked and can only be entered with a key.

 The Weingarten University Library will reopen with restrictions as a lending library only starting Monday, April 27th.
 The following regulations apply: